bschmalhofer/otobo-ideas/README.md

 ### Other ideas

-* Check the installation instructions
-* cpanfile
+* cpanfile generation from otobo.CheckModules.pl
-* PSGI
-* Starman
+* run otobo.psgi with Starman
 * Docker image, see https://github.com/complemento/docker.otrs
 * Perl::Critic
 * Perl::Tidy
 * Devel::NYTProf
-* Intellij
 * remove Support for FastCGI
-* Features to add
-  * SQLite backend, might be useful for devel and testing
+* add SQLite backend, might be useful for devel and testing
-  * Explicit support for MariaDB
+* add a Selection for MariaDB in installation process, otherwise same as MySQL
 * Check the adaptions done in O-Fork

 ## Development process